COMPREHENSIVE ASSESSMENT OF SEVERELY AFFECTED MULTIPLE SCLEROSIS (CASA-MS)

 Funding of the CASA-MS Study

-CASA-MS research over 4 years will cost $1,000,000.
-Funding will come from a variety of sources including government agencies, societies involved in clinical care and research of MS patients, pharmaceutical companies, corporations, public and private foundations, and individuals.
+CASA-MS research over four years will cost approximately $1,000,000.
+Funding is being sought from a variety of sources including government, societies involved in clinical care and research of MS patients, corporations, public and private foundations, and individuals.